reganjs/snake-client/README.md

 # Snake Client Project

 Snake game is a very popular video game.
 It is a video game concept where the player maneuvers a dot and grows it by ‘eating’ pieces of food.
 As it moves and eats, it grows and the growing snake becomes an obstacle to smooth maneuvers.

-The goal is to grow it to become as big as possible without bumping into the side walls, or bumping into itself, upon which it dies.
+The goal is to grow the snake to become as big as possible without bumping into the side walls, or bumping into itself, upon which it dies.

 ***This is a multiplayer take on Snake***